LanceStasinski/PWW-exercise/README.md

 ## Alternatives

 There are many libraries to construct a web page with, but I chose to use React due to my confortability with the library.
 I could have also used a different CSS setup (plain CSS, CSS modules, or styled-components), but I chose to use Tailwind CSS because I wanted to learn the framework and I liked how it reduced the file size and number of files.
-Finally, I could have created the icons using CSS but it was more convenient to download SVGs, but this does slightly increase the size of the assets folder loaded by the browser.
+Finally, I could have created the icons using CSS, but it was more convenient to download SVGs, but this does slightly increase the size of the assets folder loaded by the browser.

 ## Time-Breakdown